Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.MaintenanceWindow.md

 During peak load times, AKS clusters or workloads may already be scaled to their configured maximums or under stress.
 As a result, rescheduling pods, or upgrading a node may take longer then normal.

-Maintainance configurations provide a best-effort option that allows you to schedule planned maintenance operations to a predefined window.
+Maintenance configurations provide a best-effort option that allows you to schedule planned maintenance operations to a predefined window.
 This provides greater predictability over cluster operations so that maintenance during peak load times can be avoided when possible.
-Noting that some critical or urgent maintenance operations may be performed outside the configured maintenace window.
+Noting that some critical or urgent maintenance operations may be performed outside the configured maintenance window.

 AKS provides three (3) schedule configuration types are available for customer-controlled maintenance: